learn-co-curriculum/react-hooks-component-mounting-lab/README.md

 ## Conclusion

-To quickly recap, the `componentDidMount` method is useful to initiating one time or ongoing actions within the logic of a component.
-It can also be used for DOM manipulation, fetching data or opening a web socket connection.
+To quickly recap, the `componentDidMount` method is useful for initiating one-time or ongoing actions within the logic of a component.
+It can also be used for
+DOM manipulation, fetching data or opening a web socket connection.

-The `componentWillUnmount` is most often used for cleaning up ongoing processes, such as intervals and can also be used to halt ongoing activities involved in 3rd party libraries.
+The `componentWillUnmount` method is most often used for cleaning up ongoing processes such as intervals, and it can also be used to halt ongoing activities involved in 3rd party libraries.

 [refs]: https://reactjs.org/docs/refs-and-the-dom.html